AdobeDocs/workfront.en/help/classic/documents/workfront-for-adobe-creative-cloud/installl-wf-adobe-cc.md

 1. Click **Install**.
 1. When the installation completes, restart your computer and Workfront for Adobe Creative Cloud is added to your list of extensions for the supported applications.

-   For information about verifying that the extension is installed, see the [Ensure Workfront for Adobe Creative Cloud installed successfully](#ensure-workfront-for-adobe-creative-cloud-installed-successfully) section in this article.
+   For information about verifying that the extension is installed, see the [Ensure the Workfront Extension is installed successfully](#ensure-the-workfront-extension-is-installed-successfully) section in this article.

-## Ensure Workfront for Adobe Creative Cloud installed successfully {#ensure-workfront-for-adobe-creative-cloud-installed-successfully}
+## Ensure the Workfront Extension is installed successfully {#ensure-the-workfront-extension-is-installed-successfully}

 1. Open one of the following supported applications on your computer:

    * Adobe Illustrator
    * Adobe InDesign
-   * Adobe Photoshop

 1. Click **Window** > **Extensions** > Workfront.

    If you don't see the Workfront extension, make sure that syncing is enabled in Adobe Creative Cloud.
 See Adobe Help documentation if you need help

-## Troubleshooting Workfront for Adobe Creative Cloud installation
+## Troubleshooting the Workfront Extension

 ### Problem: Workfront extension shows "Not Compatible" message